mkuzak/estep-checklist/checklist.md

 - for services: a demo docker image in dockerhub (with Dockerfile)
 - for websites: an online demo
 - Pitch presentation (1 to 3 slides)
+- Few sentences about the project for [nlesc technology pages](https://www.esciencecenter.nl/technology)

 ## Testing